Quasi-convex surface subgroups in some one-relator groups with torsion: Background

+In order to apply the Dehn filling machinery we will view free groups as hyperbolic relative to certain subgroups.
+In \cite{B} it was shown that a hyperbolic group is hyperbolic relative to almost malnormal and quasi-convex subgroups.
+Since free groups are locally quasi-convex and maximal cyclic subgroups of a non-abelian free group are malnormal, the free group is hyperbolic relative to the subgroup $\langle w\rangle$, which from now on we take as the only parabolic of $F_k$.
+Since $F_k$ is locally quasi-convex, \cite[Theorem 1.1]{MP12} implies that any finitely generated subgroup of $F_k$ is relatively quasi-convex for this relatively hyperbolic structure.

+Free groups also arise as the fundamental groups of compact surfaces with boundary.
+The inclusion of each boundary component induces an injection at the level of fundamental groups, and in general the fundamental group of a complete, finite volume hyperbolic manifold is relatively hyperbolic with parabolic subgroups the images of the boundary components \cite{Szc}.

+These are related by the next theorem, which is a rephrasing of \cite[Theorem F]{W} that is adapted to the current setting.

-\begin{thm} \cite[Theorem F]{W} Let $F_k$ be a free group and fix $w$ an imprimitive word.
-Then there is a compact, connected, hyperbolic surface with boundary $S$ and an injective map of pairs $(\pi_1(S), \pi_1(\partial S)) \to (F_k, \langle w \rangle)$ that respects the peripheral structure. \end{thm}
+\begin{thm} \cite[Theorem F]{W} Let $F_k$ be a free group and fix $w$ an imprimitive word which is not a proper power, so that $(F_k, \langle w \rangle)$ is a relatively hyperbolic structure on $F_k$.
+Represent this by a rose $R_k$ and denote by $S_w$ the loop representing $w$.
+Then there is a compact, connected, hyperbolic surface with boundary $\Sigma$ and a map of pairs of spaces $(\Sigma, \partial \Sigma) \to (R_k, S_w)$ inducing an injective map $\pi_1(\Sigma) \to F_k$ that respects the peripheral structure (when we view $\pi_1(\Sigma)$ as hyperbolic relative to its boundary components). \end{thm}